 For pear-shaped women with full hips and thighs, the dress should shouldn't be shorter than an inch or two above the knee.
 Select a dress with an A-line skirt but not something too full.
 A short, super fuller dress will look like a tu-tu.

-If you are apple-shaped with a thick middle, you need to elongate the appearance of your torso and draw the attention away from your waist.
+If you are apple-shaped with a thick middle, you may want to elongate the appearance of your torso and draw the attention away from your waist.
 Select a dress with an empire or drop waist to re-define your waist line.
 Avoid thick belts cinched around your midsection and instead choose a chain or sash belt slung low on your hips.

 And you'll see personalized content just for you whenever you click the My Feed .